yokilam/unit-1-bootcamp/README.md

 ###Assessment Results

-Please run your assessment test suite and identify conepts you want to work on:
+Please run your assessment test suite and identify the concepts you want to work on:

 Method | Concept(s)
 ---|---